hard-nett/docs/docs/overview/terminology.md

 ## Bonding

-When a user delegates OSMO to a validator to receive staking rewards and in turn obtain voting power.
+When a user delegates TERPto a validator to receive staking rewards and in turn obtain voting power.
 Validators never have ownership of a delegator's OSMO.
 Delegating, bonding, and staking generally refer to the same process.

 ## Burn